-Our vision is for a respectful, thriving community, with homes people can be proud of, streets people feel safe in, communal spaces with offerings for everyone and jobs that offer stability and dignity.
+Our vision is of respectful, thriving neighbourhoods rooted in dignity, where people live in homes they can be proud of, feel safe on their streets, share communal spaces full of life, and access good jobs that offer security and worth.

 Where we started

-After months of preparation, in April 2013, 150 residents from the schools, churches, streets and clubs of Custom House came together to found People’s Empowerment Alliance for Custom House (PEACH).
+After months of kitchen-table conversations, church meetings, school discussions and street-level listening, in April 2013, 150 local residents came together to formally found the People’s Empowerment Alliance for Custom House—PEACH.

 Our Funders: Big Local (Local Trust)